lindacom/SQL-and-TSQL/projects/README3.md

 inner join - records with matching values in both orders and customer table

-left (outer) join - all records in the orders table and matching records in the customer table
+left (outer) join - all records in the products table and matching records in the orders table

 right (outer) join - all records from the customer table and matching records from the orders table